Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \subsubsection{Theme 5.4 Organizational Adoption and Barriers}

-While participants valued the collaborative potential of vibe coding tools, \textbf{large-scale adoption faced organizational hurdles.} In big companies, security concerns, strict policies, and entrenched workflows made integration difficult. \quoting[P5]{Big companies have all these security concerns and policy limitations.} Existing pipelines in large organizations were often rigid, making it hard to embed new tools without disrupting established review processes. \quoting[P9]{In big organizations, vibe coding can blur responsibilities, and that can conflict with performance expectations.}

-\textbf{Change management and breaking long-standing professional routines were cited as critical to adoption.} \quoting[P8]{The tech is there, but the challenge is changing habits.} Some pointed out that current tools lacked safeguards, such as automatic verification layers, to prevent flawed AI-generated code from reaching production. \quoting[P17]{There's no firewall, nothing to stop bad AI code before it hits the system.} Others noted limitations in compatibility with existing design ecosystems, such as the lack of seamless integration with Figma. \quoting[P4]{It's not yet compatible with Figma for polishing designs.}
+While participants valued the collaborative potential of vibe coding tools, adoption within organizations was shaped by existing structures and constraints.
+In larger organizations, established workflows and role boundaries often limited how AI tools could be integrated, particularly when responsibilities became less clearly defined. \quoting[P9]{In large organizations, which typically have stricter policies and more rigid team structures, vibe coding is difficult to embed, can blur responsibilities, and may conflict with performance expectations.} Change management and breaking long-standing professional routines were cited as critical to adoption. \quoting[P8]{The tech is there, but the challenge is changing habits.} Some pointed out that current tools lacked safeguards, such as automatic verification layers, to prevent flawed AI-generated code from reaching production. \quoting[P17]{There's no firewall, nothing to stop bad AI code before it hits the system.}